tomdu3/chat-app/README.md

 In the development mode, the database needs to be run with `npx convex dev` and is synchronized with the Next.js development server and convex server.

+## Authentication and Authorization

+For Authentication and Authorization we use Clerk.
+More info can be found [here](https://clerk.com/).

+In the development mode, Clerk needs to be run with `npx clerk dev` and is synchronized with the Next.js development server.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: